15 Central Park West: Amenities and retail

 The basement contains a wine cellar with an octagonal wine-tasting area, another feature intended to attract potential residents.
-The wine-tasting area is surrounded by 30 or 31 wine closets.
+The wine-tasting area is surrounded by approximately 30 wine closets.
 These wine closets are sold individually to residents at prices ranging from $50,000 to $80,000.
 In addition, there is a studio for yoga and massages, as well as storage bins (which are also sold individually).
 Each of the 73 storage bins originally cost $35,000.

 The lowest stories of the Tower contain four levels of retail space facing Broadway.
 The retail space spans 86000 ft2 across the ground story, the second story, and two basement levels.
 The three stories immediately above the retail space are numbered as floors 6 through 8.
 In addition to the servants' suites, they contain part of the amenity space.
 This section of the building includes a movie-screening room with 20 seats.
 There is also a billiards room, a computer room, and a conference space with two meeting rooms on floor 6.